 On January 23, 2015, the Center represented Joseph at a three-judge panel hearing where his conviction was overturned and he was unanimously declared innocent.

-Joseph never gave up hope that the truth would one day be revealed.
-Although he will never fully adjust to freedom after 37 years of wrongful incarceration, he finds some solace in the fact that his case will provide the needed impetus for important reform.
+In December of 2020, the Center was heartbroken by the passing of Joseph.
+A kind soul who spent almost four decades in prison for a double-murder he did not commit, Joseph never gave up hope that the truth would one day be revealed.
+Before his passing, Joseph found solace in the fact that his case would provide the needed impetus for important reform.

 Joseph Sledge’s Case in the Media